firma2021/mmap_file_io/readme.md

   - Get current position.

 - `void seek(size_t pos) noexcept`
-  - Seek to absolute position.
+  - Sets the read position to the specified absolute position.
+  - If pos is beyond the file size, sets position to end of file.

 - `void seek(ptrdiff_t off, seekdir dir) noexcept`
-  - Seeks relative to beginning (beg), current position (cur), or end (end).
+  - Sets the read position relative to a reference point.
+  - dir can be seekdir::beg (beginning), seekdir::cur (current position), or seekdir::end (end of file).
+  - Supports negative offsets.
+  - Clamps to file boundaries.

 #### Iterators
 - `LineReader lines(char delimiter = '\n')`
-  - Get line iterators.
+  - Returns an iterator range for reading lines.
+  - Each iteration returns a line as string_view (excluding delimiter).

 - `CharReader chars()`
-  - Get character iterators.
+  - Returns an iterator range for reading characters.
+  - Each iteration returns a single character.

 ---

 ### mmap_writer

 #### Constructor
-- `mmap_writer(const std::filesystem::path& filename, bool truncate)`
+- `mmap_writer(std::string_view filename, bool truncate, size_t reserved_size = 0)`
   - Creates a new writer for the specified file.
-  - `truncate`: If true, truncates existing file; if false, appends to it.
+  - truncate: If true, truncates existing file; if false, appends to it.

-#### File Operations
-- `void open(const std::filesystem::path& filename, bool truncate = true)`
-  - Opens a file for writing.
+  - reserved_size: Pre-allocates space for writing.
-  - Automatically closes any previously opened file.

-- `void close() noexcept`
+  - Throws std::system_error if file cannot be opened or mapped.

+- `mmap_writer(int fd, bool truncate, size_t reserved_size = 0)`
-  - Closes the file and releases all resources.
+  - Creates a new writer for the specified file descriptor.
-  - Automatically called by destructor.

-- `bool is_open() const noexcept`
-  - Checks if the writer has an open file.

-- `explicit operator bool() const noexcept`
-  - Returns true if the writer has an open file.
+  - The file descriptor will not be closed in the destructor.
+  - Throws std::invalid_argument if fd is invalid.

 #### Writing Operations
 - `void write(std::span<const char> buf)`